 Android uses specific file paths and folder names in Android projects for unit tests and instrumented tests:

 Because the SDK uses C++ code via Android Native for data storage, unit testing requires you to entirely mock interactions with Realm Database.
 Prefer integration tests for logic that requires extensive interaction with the database.

 This section shows how to integration test an application that uses the Realm SDK.
 It covers the following concepts in the test environment:

-Applications that use Realm Sync or a backend Realm app also require (not covered here):
+Applications that use Sync or a backend App also require (not covered here):

-- a separate Realm app backend for testing, with separate user accounts and data
+a separate App backend for testing, with separate user accounts and data

 To initialize the SDK, you'll need to provide an application or activity